GoogleCloudPlatform/pgadapter/README.md

 1. `Ruby ActiveRecord`: Version 7.x has _experimental support_ and with limitations.
 Please read the instructions in [PGAdapter - Ruby ActiveRecord Connection Options](docs/ruby-activerecord.md) carefully for how to set up ActiveRecord to work with PGAdapter.
+1. `Knex.js` query builder can be used with PGAdapter.
+See [Knex.js sample application](samples/nodejs/knex)
+   for a sample application.

 ## FAQ
 See [Frequently Asked Questions](docs/faq.md) for answers to frequently asked questions.